 This model is equipped with a CCU that allows your vehicle and smartphone to connect using Bluetooth wireless technology and the Yamaha Motorcycle Connect smartphone app.
-With this connection, notifications from apps, incoming phone calls and missed calls are signaled to you, and the battery level of your smartphone is displayed.
+With this connection, notifications from SNS (social network service) apps, incoming phone calls and missed calls are signaled to you, and the battery level of your smartphone is displayed.
 The Yamaha Motorcycle Connect app also provides other information such as your last parking location, etc.